arm-developer-tools/windowsperf/wperf-scripts/tests/README.md

 >stress.ps1 5
 ```

-A bunch of commands will be executed in sucession trying to stress the driver, at the end of each cycle the Python tests are also executed so make sure they are properly configured.
+A bunch of commands will be executed in succession trying to stress the driver, at the end of each cycle the Python tests are also executed so make sure they are properly configured.